The Missing Puzzle Piece:

 "I will set nothing wicked before my eyes..."
 Psalm 101:3a

 There is a lot to discuss regarding what movies to watch and which ones to avoid.
-I haven't found a perfect formula, as parenting can be complicated depending on various situations, family dynamics, life seasons, and children's personal limits.
-Maybe I'll address this issue in greater detail in the future.
-For now, it seems one simple question can be the starting point:
+I haven't found a perfect formula, as parenting is complicated depending on various situations, family dynamics, life seasons, and children's temperaments.
+Maybe I'll address this issue in greater detail in the future (whenever I learn more).
+For now, this question may be a good starting point:

 Bibleman

 I could not express how thankful I've been for Bibleman.
 Our son even had a Bibleman themed birthday party.
-Wonderful role model, clear Bible truths, and exciting episodes.
-We personally prefer the animated ones-- they're cool and updated.
+(Yes, that was a few years ago.
+He's outgrown it now, but the Bibleman team will always hold a special place in our hearts.
+Wonderful role model, clear Bible truths, and exciting episodes.)
+We personally preferred the animated episodes-- they're cool and updated.
 There are DVDs, books, devotionals, lego-style building toys, and other accessories.
+Excellent for elementary school church ministry, too.

 Jonathan Park Audio Adventures

-These are excellent in both content and quality, delivering the excitement our 11-year old enjoys.
-The adventures follow a couple of families as they travel the world searching for evidence for the Biblical account of history.
+These are excellent in both content and quality, delivering the excitement many kids enjoy.
+The adventures follow a couple of families as they travel the world searching for evidence of the Biblical account of history.
 The stories are fictitious yet cleverly written, incorporating Christian and family values in action-packed adventures based on real places, events, or discoveries.
 You can purchase audio CDs or join the monthly club for unlimited online options.

 Brinkman Family Adventures